nglendening/nglendening.github.io/_pages/cv.md

 Talks and Presentations
 ======
 **Refereed**
+* "Multilayer Networks and the Evolution of Risky Cooperation", The 29th Meeting of the Philosophy of Science Association (PSA).
+New Orleans, LA.
+November 2024.
+[Forthcoming]
+* "Multilayer Networks and the Evolution of Risky Cooperation", The 8th Meeting of the Philosophy, Politics and Economics Society (PPE).
+New Orleans, LA.
+November 2024.
+[Forthcoming]
+* "Does it Harm Science to Suppress Dissenting Evidence?", The 8th Meeting of the Philosophy, Politics and Economics Society (PPE).
+New Orleans, LA.
+November 2024.
+[Forthcoming]
+* "Multilayer Networks and the Evolution of Risky Cooperation", Philosophical Engagement with Biology and Medicine Workshop, Bielefeld University, Bielefeld, Germany.
+September 2024 [Forthcoming]
 * "Multilayer Networks and the Evolution of Risky Cooperation?”, Philosophy of Biology at the Mountains (POBAM) 2024.
 University of Utah, Salt Lake City, Utah.
-July 2024 [Forthcoming]
+July 2024
 * "Does it Harm Science to Suppress Dissenting Evidence?", Workshop on Computational Models in Social Epistemology.
 Bochum, Germany.
 December 2023
 * "Modelling Hiding Dissent in Journal Publications", 17th International Congress on Logic, Methodology and Philosophy of Science and Technology (CLMPST).
 Buenos Aires, Argentina.
 July 2023
 * "Modelling Hiding Dissent in Journal Publications".
 Poster at the Philosophy of Science Association (PSA).
 Pittsburgh, PA.
 November 2022.
 * "Modelling Scientific Advisory Groups".
 Poster at the Formal Epistemology Workshop (FEW).
 Irvine, CA. November 2022.

 **Invited**
-* “Modelling Hiding Dissent in Journal Publications”, Science, Values, and Policy workshop, June 2023
+* “Modelling Hiding Dissent in Journal Publications”, University of California Science, Values, and Policy Workshop, June 2023
 * “The Unconscious Conventionalism of the Geometry of Space Time”, 6th LSE-Bayreuth Student Philosophy Conference, University of Bayreuth, May 2018

 Awards and Fellowships
 ======
+* LPS Graduate Service Award (UC Irvine, 2024, $150)
 * LPS Graduate Service Award (UC Irvine, 2023, $150)
 * Social Science Merit Fellowship, School of Social Science (UC Irvine, 2019-2025)

 Service
 ======
+* **Organizer**, Symposium on “Modeling the Social Structure of Science,” PPE 2024, New Orleans, November 2024.
+* **Coordinator**, Work-in-Progress (WiP) talk series, UC Irvine LPS, 2023-2024.
+* **Coordinator**, Kent Johnson Memorial Fund Teaching Workshop: Syllabus Design, UC Irvine, 2023-2024.
 * **Judge**, Undergraduate Research Symposium, UC Irvine, April-May 2024
 * **Reviewer**, UC Irvine Graduate Philosophy Conference, 2023-2024
-* **Coordinator**, Work-in-Progress (WiP) talk series, UC Irvine LPS, 2023-2024.
-* **Coordinator**, Kent Johnson Memorial Fund Teaching Workshop: Syllabus Design, UC Irvine, Fall 2023.
 * **Judge**, Undergraduate Research Symposium Poster Session, UC Irvine, May 2023.
 * **Co-organizer**, Conference on “Values, Fairness, and Machine Learning,” UC Irvine, June 2022.
 * **Organizer**, Talk by John Worrall, The London School of Economics and Political Science, November 2017.